From Dylan to Steinbrenner: The ‘Catfish’ Chronicles

 Your Position and Your Place . . .
 June 18, 1977.
 The New York Yankees, tied for second in the AL East, were in game two of a three game series with the division-leading Red Sox in Boston’s Fenway Park.
 Swirling in controversy and sluggish at the plate in the early going, Reggie Jackson had raised his average to .287.
 As he would for most of the season, Jackson started the game in right field.

 In the sixth inning, Boston’s Jim Rice sliced a check-swing fly ball to shallow right.
 Jackson, shaded toward center, was slow in getting to the ball.
 He later claimed to have made the play “cautiously,” but Billy Martin thought he was dogging it.
 Martin decided to “get that son of a bitch for not hustling.”
 In the middle of the inning, he humiliated Jackson by pulling him from the game.
 Enraged, Jackson stormed into the dugout, loudly demanding an explanation from Martin.
 Before a national TV audience, Martin and Jackson were nose to nose.
-In his recently published Reggie Jackson, Dayn Perry takes readers into the violatile Yankees dugout.
+In the 2010 biography, Reggie Jackson, Dayn Perry takes readers into the violatile Yankees dugout.

 ….Reggie said, “Who the f— do you think you’re talking to, old man?
 Don’t ever show me up again, motherf—-“

 “Old man?”
 Martin screamed back at him.
 “I’ll show him who’s an old man.”